dart-ogurets/Ogurets/README.md

 Ogurets based Cucumber tests are closely modeled on Java style Step-def classes with annotations.
 There is `@Given`, `@When`, `@Then`, `@And` and `@But`, all of which aid you in writing your standard Cucumber based set of tests.

-An example of a test in Ogurets:
+An example of a Cucumber feature in _Ogurets_:

 ```dart
 Feature: simple addition feature